cxengage/cxengage.github.io/README.md

 ### Sendgrid

 With CxEngage, you can use Sendgrid to send emails as a pattern reaction.
-To start up the Sendgrid Endpoint Service, you need the following items
+To configure Sendgrid, you need the following items

 * Sendgrid Account name
 * Sendgrid Password